 Conejos Canyon

-Aliases: Mogote Recreation Area
+Aliases: Mogote Campground (USFS)

 All along this road look for typical ponderosa birds as well as dipper and riparian species.
 The Mogote Recreation Area at the entrance to the canyon is a particularly good place to access various habitats: ponderosa pines around the campground, pinyon-juniper woodland on the south-facing slope across the highway, and mid-elevation riparian woods along the stream.
-Many mammals utilize the area as well, and you could see Abert’s squirrel, elk, mule deer, coyote, and, if you are really lucky, bobcat.
+Many mammals utilize the area as well, and you could see Pine squirrels, elk, mule deer, coyote, and, if you are really lucky, bobcat.

 County: Conejos